export function compositeZ(c: Components): number {

 Regime fit filter

-An HMM tags the live regime (trend·long, vol·rising, rotation, …).
+An HMM tags the live regime.
 Setups whose historical edge is < 0 in the current regime are dropped on the spot.

 Composite-z scoring

-Each surviving setup is scored on regime fit, setup quality, location, risk-clarity, and historical edge.
-Z-normalized so a 92 in NQ means the same thing as a 92 in CL.
+Five components, z-normalized so a 92 in MSFT means the same thing as a 92 in NVDA.

 Composite ranking

-Names are sorted by composite-z, then capped per-symbol so you don't see five flavors of the same trade.
-Result: one ordered shortlist, every session.
+Sorted by composite-z, then capped per-symbol so you don't see five flavors of the same trade.

 Side & size hint

-Each ranked candidate gets an action — long, short, watch, or skip — plus a starter size suggestion based on your account profile.
-You decide if the trigger fires.
+Each ranked candidate gets long, short, watch, or skip — plus a starter size suggestion.

 Composite-z, decomposed.
 Five inputs.
 Published weights.

-The number on the desk is a weighted sum of five components, normalized so a 92 in NQ means the same thing as a 92 in CL.
+The number on the desk is a weighted sum of five components, normalized so a 92 in MSFT means the same thing as a 92 in NVDA.
 Here are the weights.

 - regime_fitRegime fit